luca-serra/neural-machine-translation/README.md

 You can install the requirements using `pip install -r requirements.txt`.

 ## Data
-The dataset used is available from the [ManyThings.org](http://www.manythings.org/anki/) website.
-On this project, the fra-eng.zip file was used, which contains more than 150,000 pairs of French to English sentences.
+The dataset used is available on the Data folder.
+It taken from the [ManyThings.org](http://www.manythings.org/anki/) website.
+On this project, the fra-eng.zip file was used, which contains more than 150,000 pairs of French to English sentences (in the program, it is a text called fra.txt).
 However, for the sake of time in the trial-and-error phase of the program's development, only 10,000 of those were used.

 ## Usage
 Run the python file `main.py`.